MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.it-IT/Skype/SfbOnline/what-is-phone-system-in-office-365/getting-phones-for-skype-for-business-online/deploying-skype-for-business-online-phones.md

 ### <a name="step-2---make-sure-youre-purchasing-or-migrating-a-skype-for-business-supported-ip-phone-and-firmware"></a>Fase 2 - Assicurati di stare acquistando o migrando un telefono IP e firmware supportati da Skype for Business.

-Un telefono e firmware supportati da Skype for Business Online sono compatibili anche con Skype for Business Server, ma non è sempre vero il contrario.
-Per verificare che si desidera acquistare o il provisioning di un telefono supportato e firmware, vedere [Getting telefoni Skype Business online](getting-phones-for-skype-for-business-online.md).
+A Skype for Business Online supported phone and firmware is compatible for Skype for Business Server as well, but the opposite isn't always true.
+To make sure you are buying or provisioning a supported phone and firmware, see [Getting phones for Skype for Business Online](getting-phones-for-skype-for-business-online.md).

 ### <a name="step-3---checking-that-the-right-firmware-is-installed-and-update-the-firmware-if-required"></a>Fase 3 - Verifica che sia installato il firmware giusto e aggiorna il firmware, se necessario

-Controllare la versione del firmware per i telefoni.
-Per:
+Check the firmware version on your phones.
+For:

 - **Telefoni VVX Polycom**, vai a **Impostazioni** > **Stato** > **Piattaforma** > **Applicazione** > **Principale**.